Former Spokane Children's Theatre employee accused of raping 14-year-old actress pleads guilty to lesser charge

 Details of the plea agreement were not immediately clear Tuesday.

-The girl told police she knew Myers, who was 22 at the time and ran the theatre's lighting system, for about a year until then.
+The girl told police she had known Myers, who was 22 at the time and ran the theater's lighting system, for about a year .
 She said Myers frequently popped her back and wrists, gave her hugs and put his hand on her back, court records said.

 She told police Myers opened the rear passenger seat door that evening, pushed her into the backseat of the sedan, locked it and shut the door.
 Myers opened the front seat of the car, entered the vehicle and locked the doors behind him, she told police.
 He then climbed into the backseat with her and sexually assaulted her while she yelled for him to get off her and to stop, court documents said.

-After the alleged assault, she said Myers told her not to tell anyone what happened because "it would be much worse the next time" and "no one would believe her."
-The girl told police Myers drove away in his vehicle while she returned inside the theatre feeling "numb."
+After the assault, she said Myers told her not to tell anyone what happened because "it would be much worse the next time" and "no one would believe her."
+The girl told police Myers drove away in his vehicle while she returned inside the theater feeling "numb."

 Myers was arrested that night by Coeur d'Alene police officers, who were investigating him for inappropriately touching a 12-year-old girl, according to documents.
 Myers told Coeur d'Alene police detectives he was attracted to underage girls.
 Several child pornography images were also found on Myers' phone.